Vagelis-Prokopiou/python-serviceApp/README.md

  - The "**kmsChanged**".
 That is, the kilometres (or miles) of the vehicle when this spare part was changed.
  - The "**kmsInterval**".
 That is, the max kilometers allowed by the manufacturer, for the specific spare part.

-Obviously, you have to update_data_file the aforementioned information, according to your vehicle specs.
+Obviously, you have to update_entry the aforementioned information, according to your vehicle specs.

 ## Instructions (to run the Windows .exe)